Digital Transformation is key to getting Data insights for deeper Retail Penetration.

-In terms of measuring effectiveness, brands need to track improvements in outcomes, and changes in behaviours and processes.
+In terms of measuring effectiveness, brands need to track improvements in outcomes and changes in behaviors and processes.
 Like, seeing how long it takes to implement an idea in the market or how many processes can be automated in a limited time.

 Sadly, such things are easier said than done.
 FMCG brands focus on hiring the best-in-class salespeople who are driven with the zest to expand the business.
 But to go beyond the sales book and realize the opportunity in creating a digitized supply chain, brands need to partner with a solution provider who understands their business and will ask and answer the above questions.

 For example, digital transformation brings forth the question of cyber-security, which needs to be dealt with cautiously.
 It’s the data of millions of customers available on a digital screen.
 So, while investing in retail automation solutions, FMCG companies should look for cloud-based solutions.

 Most importantly, the solution provider should be able to understand & align the brand goals with the customer expectations and create an enhanced customer experience for end-users.

 For this very reason, while transforming the supply chain of FMCG behemoths like Parge Argo, Hershey’s, Reckitt, Mars, and GCPL, our teams spent an extensive amount of time to understand the goals the brands chased, in order to provide them with an integrated Retail Intelligence solution that not only helped them to boost their sales exponentially but also to expand beyond their horizons.

 To conclude, the urgency and capability of digital transformation in retail have become crystal clear due to the pandemic.
 Even by automating small processes within the supply chain, brands are seeing a remarkable change in their sales efficiency.